SanderRonde/wc-lib/README.md

 ### Hello world

-Running the following code will define the `hello-world` component for you, making sure any future uses of `<hello-world></hello-world>` contain the text "Hello World!":
+Running the following code will define the `visitor-count` component for you, making sure any future uses of `<visitor-count></visitor-count>` will render the number of visitors:

 ```tsx
 @config({